-"Medicine" is more than just a profession for us; it is a message and a humanitarian mission in the first place.
-That is why we were at the forefront in responding to the humanitarian disaster in Syria, and as Syrian doctors and expatriates, we called upon each other to establish a humanitarian medical relief and development organization called the Syrian Expatriate Medical Association (SEMA), which was eventually launched in mid-2011.
+Medicine is more than just a profession for us, it is a humanitarian mission and responsibility.
+That is why we were at the forefront of responding to the humanitarian crisis in Syria.
+As Syrian doctors and expatriates, we established SEMA, a non-profit humanitarian health organization that is not affiliated with any political or religious group.
+Our journey began in mid-2011.